 About Dr. Baruch S. Blumberg

-Baruch S. Blumberg, M.D., D.Phil., had immense curiosity and energy which lead to the hallmarks of his scientific persona.
+Baruch S. Blumberg, M.D., D.Phil., had immense curiosity and energy which were distinguishing attributes of his scientific persona.

 Following decades of research aimed at determining why some people become sick and others did not and traveling to remote areas around the world, Dr. Blumberg identified the antigen for hepatitis B in the blood of an Australian aborigine in 1964.
 This surface antigen, or immune response trigger for the virus, led to identification of the complete hepatitis B virus and its role in causing acute and chronic hepatitis and liver cancer.

 Once the virus and its antigen were identified, Dr. Blumberg and his team developed tests to detect it.
 This breakthrough resulted in the accurate diagnosis of affected individuals, protection of the blood supply and development of a vaccine.
 By preventing chronic hepatitis B, which can lead to liver cancer, the vaccine effectively became the first “anti-cancer” vaccine.